yaowu-ops/space-time-stratifed-case-crossover/README.md

 # space-time-stratifed-case-crossover

-We provided the example data used in the paper "Space-time-stratified case-crossover design in environmental epidemiology study".
+We provided the dataset used in the paper "Space-time-stratified case-crossover design in environmental epidemiology study".